 How to Care for a Dental Bridge

-Taking care of your dental bridge is important to keep it clean and to maintain your oral health.
-Here’s how to take care of your dental bridge properly:
+Taking care of your dental bridge will keep it clean and help maintain your oral health.
+You want to take care of your dental bridge properly every day.
+We recommend that you follow these steps as part of dental bridge maintenance.

-Floss Daily: Flossing is just as important for your dental bridge as it is for your natural teeth.
-Your dentist will teach you a special technique for flossing under and around the artificial tooth or teeth in your bridge.
+Flossing is just as crucial for your dental bridge as it is for your natural teeth.
+Our dentist will teach you a special technique for flossing under and around the artificial tooth or teeth in your bridge.
 This helps remove plaque and food particles that can get stuck in those areas.
-It’s essential to be gentle while flossing to avoid damaging the bridge or your gums.
+You want to be gentle when you floss to avoid damaging the bridge or your gums.

-Regular Dental Visits: It’s crucial to visit your dentist at least twice a year for routine examinations and cleanings.
-Your dentist will check the condition of your dental bridge and surrounding teeth to ensure everything is healthy.
-They can also help clean areas that may be hard for you to reach.
+Visit our dentist at least twice a year for routine examinations and cleanings.
+Dr. Cavallo will check the condition of your dental bridge and surrounding teeth to ensure everything is healthy.
+He can also help clean areas that may be hard for you to reach.

 How much does a dental bridge cost?

 The cost of a dental bridge will depend on the number and location of the missing teeth as well as the type of bridge and materials chosen.
 Dr. Cavallo accepts all dental insurance and will handle all necessary billing and paperwork.
-In addition, we offer financing through CareCredit for patients who are concerned about cost.
+We also offer financing through CareCredit for patients who are concerned about cost.

 Can you repair broken bridgework?